See What Visitors Do, Not What You Assumed

 The Core Difference

-Analytics tools like Google Analytics tell you how many people bounced.
+Traditional analytics tell you how many people bounced.
 A heatmap shows you where on the page their experience broke down.
 One gives you the score.
-The other gives you the game film.
+The other player gives you the game film.

 Not all heatmaps capture the same data.
-Each type answers a different question about your visitors' behavior, and the strongest optimization programs use multiple types together to build a complete picture.
+Each type answers a different question about your visitors' behavior.

 Record where visitors click (on desktop) or tap (on mobile) on your page.
 They reveal which elements attract interaction, which links get ignored, and which non-clickable elements visitors are trying to click on.